BaijayantaRoy/baijayantaroy.github.io/_posts/2018-03-31-Reinforcement_Learning_Series_02.md

 _**This is a part of series of Blogs on Reinforcement Learning (RL), you may want to go through first blog [Reinforcement Learning Series - 01](https://baijayantaroy.github.io/baijayantaroy.github.io/Reinforcement_Learning_Series_01/) before starting this blog.**_

 In the [first blog](https://baijayantaroy.github.io/baijayantaroy.github.io/Reinforcement_Learning_Series_01/) of the series, I have covered basic terminology needed to understand RL.
 In this blog I will cover RL problem description using Markov Decision Process (MDP), Bellman equation and solving MDP using Dynamic Programming.
-First i will introduce few notations (don't get intimidated by these as they are not necessarily scarry as they might look at fist sight and mainly needed for mathematical expression).
+First I will introduce few notations (don't get intimidated by these as they are not necessarily scarry as they might look at fist sight and mainly needed for mathematical expression).
 Below are few commonly used notation we will refer time to time and will introduce few more along the way of this RL journey.

 ![Standard Notation](/images/Notation.png "Standard Notation")